 The same year, the San Francisco Chronicle dramatically announced an amazing find unearthed by a University of California chemistry professor named Henry Coffinberry Myers.

 “Stone age relics discovered in the Berkeley Hills.
-A Five faced stone image from a cave, a prehistoric ax and two pieces of pottery seem to change the accepted history of the western world.” — San Francisco Chronicle, September 4, 1904
+A Five faced stone image from a cave, a prehistoric ax, and two pieces of pottery seem to change the accepted history of the western world.” — San Francisco Chronicle, September 4, 1904

-The article goes on to say that when Dr. Myers excavated in a cave in a cliff, he found a piece of rhyolite stone which displaced five faces carved upon its five sides… proving that chiseling was done anywhere from 1000 to 10,000 years ago.
+The article goes on to say that when Dr. Myers excavated in a cave in a cliff, he found a piece of rhyolite stone that displaced five faces carved upon its five sides… proving that chiseling was done anywhere from 1000 to 10,000 years ago.
 One face in it some Indian characteristics; the other four are unmistakably Mongolian.
 Dr. Myers also found a stone ax, a large flat stone table, a fireplace filled with bones, and an earthenware jug.

 The guestimates regarding the building of these walls range from the mundane, such as settlers placing the stones to help guide and corral livestock to navigational aids utilized by extraterrestrials.

 Others theorize that the walls were built by a vanished tribe of “superior” Native Americans, by ancient voyagers, or by other Indian tribes for mystical or ceremonial purposes.
-Some say that the Ohlone Indians built the walls, however, the tribe denies this and they were hunter-gatherers who were not known to have built permanent structures.
+Some say that the Ohlone Indians built the walls; however, the tribe denies this, and they were hunter-gatherers who were not known to have built permanent structures.

 No written documentation exists to identify when they were built, by whom, or why.
 The oldest published mention of the “mystery” appeared in the San Francisco Chronicle in March 1896.